 In February of 2010, Dr. Adelson visited the clinic of orthopedic surgeon and leader in the field of clinical stem cell medicine, Joseph Purita, M.D. in Boca Raton, Florida to learn regenerative cell therapy for musculoskeletal pain conditions.
 Upon return to Docere Clinics, Dr. Adelson began utilizing these therapies right away and has enjoyed years of successfully helping people with these elegant and safe modalities.
 Dr. Adelson has also visited the clinic of cosmetic surgeon and pioneer in adipose-derived regenerative cell medicine, Robert Alexander, MD to have his lipoaspiration technique critiqued and improved.

 There is only one reason why you should choose Docere Clinics.
 It is this: if after researching your options, you decide you want to be treated by us.
 We are not for everyone, and we will never 'sell' you on coming to us.
 In the meantime, consider this: Dr Adelson opened Docere Clinics in 2002, and since day one his practice has been 100% regenerative injection therapy procedures for the treatment of musculoskeletal pain conditions.
 In 2006 he began injecting PRP with ultrasound guidance.
 He began performing bone marrow and fat stem cell procedures in February, 2010, making him one of the very early doctors providing this therapy.
-Since that time, his practice has been over 90% adult stem cell procedures for chronic pain conditions (the remaining 10% being PRP procedures).
+Since that time, his practice has been 100% adult stem cell procedures for chronic pain conditions.
 It’s all he does; he doesn’t do anything else.
-He has performed nearly three thousand adult stem cell procedures with X-ray or ultrasound guidance that have produced zero serious adverse outcomes and many satisfied patients.
+He has performed over five thousand adult stem cell procedures with X-ray or ultrasound guidance that have produced zero serious adverse outcomes and many satisfied patients.
 This places him among the most experienced in the world with adult stem cell procedures for the treatment of pain.